St. James from the church tower

 Story:

-George Padfield was born in Shaftesbury, Dorset, in 1872 and baptised on 7th January 1872 at St. James' Church, the son of William Padfield and Martha Ann Padfield (née Cross).
-He lived in the St. James, Shaftesbury, area throughout his early years.
-He married Elizabeth Howard in Wandsworth, London, in 1899 and they went on to have five children.
-He enlisted on 9th January 1899 and served with the 1st (Service No. 2993) and 3rd Battalions (Service No. 3/8458) of the Dorsetshire Regiment as a Private.
+George Padfield was born in Shaftesbury, Dorset, in 1871 and baptised on 7th January 1872 at St. James' Church, the son of William Padfield and Martha Ann Padfield (née Cross).
+His father had died in 1886.
+George lived in the St. James, Shaftesbury, area throughout his early years.
+He married Elizabeth Howard in Wandsworth, London, during 1899 and they went on to have five children.
+He had enlisted on 9th January 1899 and served with the 1st (Service No. 2993) and 3rd Battalions (Service No. 3/8458) of the Dorsetshire Regiment as a Private.
 He had postings to Egypt, India and South Africa, being awarded various campaign medals.
 He was discharged after serving 13 years.
 He re-enlisted on 4th October 1914 and joined the 443rd Agricultural Company of the Labour Corps as a Private (Service No. 528319).
-He served in France until 7th August 1917, thereafter in the UK.
+He served in France from 23 October 1914 until 7th August 1917, thereafter in the UK.
 He was demobilized on 6th March 1919.
-He was awarded the Victory and British medals.
-He went on to live at 1 Gladwyn Road, Putney, London, S.W. until his death in 1932 in the Battersea Registration District.
+He was awarded the Victory and British medals as well as the 1914/15 Star.
+The 1921 census shows him living at 26 Quill Lane, Putney, Surrey, working as a Bricklayer's Labourer, and later moving to 1 Gladwyn Road, Putney, London, S.W. until his death during 1932 in the Battersea, London, Registration District.

 Images: